socialvibe/truex-ads-docs/bluescript-reference.md

 }
 ```

-#### Rectangle Properties
+#### Additional Rectangle Properties

 Property | Default | Description
 --- | --- | ---
-x | 0 | Screen-space X position, where x=0 is the left side of the (assumed 1080p) screen
-y | 0 | Screen-space Y position, where y=0 is the top of the (assumed 1080p) screen
-width | 0 | Specifies the width of the Rectangle on the screen
-height | 0 | Specifies the height of the Rectangle on the screen
 color | 0xFFFFFFFF | Specifies the RGBA color drawn to the rectangle region
 blendingEnabled | true | Specifies if the rectangle should be alpha blended with the nodes that are behind it

-#### Rectangle Behavior Events

-N/A

-#### Rectangle Behavior Actions

-N/A

 ---

 ### Image

-Renders an image at the specified screen coordinates.
+Renders an image at the specified screen coordinates, such that the image is scaled to fit within the element's
+specified size.

 #### Example